We invite you to join us in person later this year for five days of training workshops and study visits together in Catalonia, Spain.

-If you are keen on sharpening your skills in heritage interpretation, experiencing how it works in practice and exchanging ideas with interpreters from all over Europe, come to Catalonia!
+If you are keen on sharpening your skills in heritage interpretation, experiencing how it works in practice and exchanging ideas with interpreters from all over Europe, come and join the IE Training Days.

-This new and fresh bi-annual format for an IE event offers you a range of experiential and practical activities.
-You can count on meeting old and new colleagues, experiencing Catalan culture and immersing yourself in outstanding Mediterranean nature in an early-autumn getaway.
+This new and fresh bi-annual format for an IE event offers a range of experiential and practical activities.
+You can count on meeting old and new colleagues, experiencing Catalan culture and being immersed in outstanding Mediterranean nature in an early-autumn getaway.

 This five-day event is designed in a modular way.
 You will be able to book different lengths of stay, from two to five days, between 7 and 11 October.
 You are free to adapt arrival and departure times to suit your availability and the most convenient transport connections and/or to join parts of the programme that interest you most.